Is Princess Diana’s Secret Lover, James Hewitt, Prince Harry’s Real Father?

 How did their love blossom?

-It’s completely absurd if you considered James Hewitt as Prince Harry’s father because first and foremost, the late Princess Diana and her secret lover met when Harry was already two years old.
+It’s completely absurd if you considered James Hewitt as Prince Harry’s father because first and foremost, the late Princess Diana and her secret lover met when Harry was already 2-years-old.
 Therefore, it couldn’t have been possible that he is the biological father.

 Their romance blossomed when Princess Diana asked James Hewitt to be her horse riding instructor in 1986.
-Around that same time, Prince Charles had also been rumored to have started an affair with his former flame and now his second wife, Camilla Parker- Bowles.
+Around that same time, Prince Charles had also been rumored to have started an affair with his former flame and now his second wife, Camilla Parker-Bowles.

-Recalling his romance with the late Princess, he said, “She had an aura of something special around her.”
+Recalling his romance with the late princess, he said, “She had an aura of something special around her.”
 Mr. Hewitt added that he even wanted to “whisk her away” from the spotlight and that the blonde princess was so easy to fall in love with.

 The couple kept a low-key relationship from the media and told Ms. Doyle of happier times with his whirlwind romance Princess Diana.
 He admitted, “Well, I’d cook and she’d wash up.
 Just dinner and relaxing and laughing.
 It’s a gradual period and then, you know, suddenly you can’t get enough of each other or see each other as much as you want.”